mgaskill/michaelgaskill.com/db/import/gandysoft-form-1004mc.md

-Various fields on the form 1004MC are designated for specific remarks; PAIRS will *automatically draft remarks* using pre-defined *remarks templates.*  A complete set of default *remarks templates* are provided with PAIRS, and the appraiser can customize and override the remarks templates in their *user profile.*  If a custom remarks template exists in the user's profile, it will be used; otherwise, the default remarks template will be used.
+Various fields on the form 1004MC are designated for specific remarks; PAIRS will *automatically draft remarks* using pre-defined *remarks templates.*  A complete set of default *remarks templates* are provided with PAIRS, and the appraiser can customize and override the remarks templates in their *User Profile Preferences.*
+When a custom remarks template exists in the user's profile, it will be used;
+otherwise, the default remarks template will be used.
 The appraiser may also edit the remarks directly in the 1004MC to reflect actual conditions present in the data, but not addressed in the remarks template.
 Editing the remarks will automatically render the template with actual values once the text caret leaves the remarks field.

 <div class="pure-g">
 <div class="pure-u-1-3">